-It is standart practice for all I/O channels to be electrically isolated from the controlled process, using opto-isolator circuits (in the figure 6.5) on the I/O modules.
-An opto-isolator circuit consists of a light emitting diode and a photo transistor, forming an opto-coupled pair that allows small signals to pass through, but will clamp any high-voltage spikes or surges down to the same small level.
+It is standard practice for all I/O channels to electrically isolated from the controlled process, using opto-isolator circuits on the I/O modules.
+An opto-isolator circuit consists of a light emitting diode and a phototransistor, forming an opto coupled pair that allows small signals to pass through, but will clamp any high voltage spikes or surges down to the same small level.
 This provides protection against switching transients and power-supply surges, normally up to 1500V.

-In small self-contained PLC's in which all I/O points are physically located on the one casing, all inputs will be of one type (e. g.
-24 V) and the same for outputs (e.g. all 240 V triac).
-This is because manufacturers supply only standard function boards for economic reasons.
-Modular PLCs have greater flexibility of I/O, however, since the user can select from several different types and combinations of input and output modules.

-In all cases the input/output units are designed with the aim of simplifying the connection of process transducers and actuators to the programmable controller.

-For these purpose all PLC's are equipped with standard screw terminals or plugs on every I/O point, allowing the rapid and simple removal and replacement of a faulty I/O card.
-Every input/output point has a unique address or channel number which is used during program development to specify to monitoring of an input or the activating of a particular output within the program.
-Indication of the status of input/output channels is provided by light-emitting diode (LED's) on the PLC or I/O unit, making it simple to check the operation of process inputs and outputs from the PLC it self.
-(In the figure 6.6)
+In small self contained PLC's in which all I/O points are physically located on the one casing, all inputs will be of one type (e.g. 24 V) and the same for outputs (e.g. all 240 V triac).
+This is because manufacturers supply on the standard function boards for economic reasons.
+Modular PLC's have greater flexibility of I/O, however, since the user can select from several different types and combinations of input and output modules.
+In all cases the input/output units are designed with the aim of simplifying the connections of process transducers and actuators to the programmable controller.
+For these purpose all PLC'S are equipped with standard screw terminals or plugs on every I/O point, allowing the rapid and simple removal and replacement of a faulty I/O card.
+Every input/output point has a unique address or channel number, which is using during program development to specify to monitoring of an input or the activating of a particular output within the program.
+Indication of the status of input/output channels is provided by light-emitting diode (LED's) on the PLC or I/O unit, making it simple to check the operation of process inputs and outputs from the PLC itself.